19 Jun Cloud 9 Homemade Gluten-Free Bread

 1. Lightly oil one standard 8×4 bread loaf pan or line with parchment paper

-(a parchment strip across the bottom of the pan really helps releasing the baked loaf)
+(A parchment strip across the bottom of the pan really helps releasing the baked loaf)

 3. In a separate bowl, add milk, eggs and oil and mix by hand until thoroughly combined

-4. Pour the liquid mixture into the dry and continue at medium setting until mixture is smooth with no lumps. – approx. 1 minute
+4. Pour the liquid mixture into the dry and continue at medium setting until mixture is smooth with no lumps – approx. 1 minute

-5. Scrape down sides and bottom of mixing bowl with spatula then continue mixing for 3 more minutes
+5. Scrape down sides and bottom of mixing bowl with a spatula then continue mixing for 3 more minutes

 6. Empty mix into a bread pan and spread evenly, smoothing the top with damp fingers or a damp spatula